 Further Guidelines on Choosing Material

-Choose monologues that are well written-this means monologues from published plays.
+Choose monologues that are well written and from published plays.
 Avoid monologues from movies, monologue books, musicals and the internet.
 Never attempt an audition monologue without reading the entire play and understanding your character in the context of the play.

 Choose characters that are within 5 years of your playable age range.
-Choose material that you connect with, and that you want to say.
+Choose material that you connect with.
 Those for whom you are auditioning are looking for you to create honest relationships with clear given circumstances outlined by the playwright.

 Do not choose monologues that require accents, eccentric characterizations, props or costumes.
 Portray one character per monologue.
-Avoid material that is overly sexual, offensive, cynical, negative, about suicide or abortions.
+Avoid material that is overly sexual or offensive (i.e. we advise against monologues about suicide or abortions).
 Avoid climactic material that requires great depth or intensity of emotions.
 There is not enough time to achieve these emotional peaks effectively and honestly.

-If you feel comfortable with classical pieces, select a monologue from both classical and contemporary sources.
-If not, choose monologues from contemporary plays.
+If you feel comfortable with classical pieces, select one classical monologue and one contemporary monologue.
+If not, choose both monologues from contemporary plays.

 This is our first impression of you.
 Practice this so you feel confident.
 Find out how to correctly pronounce the play and playwright.

 Those auditioning you will be writing down your monologue titles, so speak clearly and confidently.